-Nasdaq hits record high as Dow nears best monthly gain since 1987
+Dow books best month since 1987

-Cyber Monday could generate a record $12.7B in sales
+Cyber Monday on pace to generate record $12.7B in sales

-U.S. equities were mixed Monday as the Dow Jones Industrial Average looks to book its best month since 1987.
+U.S. equity markets fell Monday, but the Dow Jones Industrial Average managed to escape November with its largest monthly gain in nearly 34 years.

 Continue Reading Below